dotnet/designs/accepted/2023/wasm-browser-threads.md

     - it can't block-wait, only spin-wait
 - "sidecar" thread - possible design
     - is a web worker with emscripten and mono VM started on it
+    - there is no emscripten on UI thread
     - for Blazor rendering MAUI/BlazorWebView use the same concept
     - doing this allows all managed threads to allow blocking wait
 - "deputy" thread - possible design
     - is a web worker and pthread with C# `Main` entrypoint
+    - emscripten startup stays on UI thread
     - doing this allows all managed threads to allow blocking wait
 - "managed thread"
     - is a thread with emscripten pthread and Mono VM attached thread and GC barriers